shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The default value is "0%", so that when the display is in its "Off" state there will be no backlight.

 #### Contrast
-The firmware allows the display contrast.
-Lower values result dark text, higher values result in darker text but the background also starts to become dark at higher settings.
+The firmware allows the display contrast to be set.
+Lower values result in dark text, higher values result in darker text but the background also starts to become dark at higher settings.

 #### Display mode

 Controls the display backlight operation

-**Auto** Display backlight will turn on automatically when triggered by various events e.g. Rx of signal, pressing a key or button.
+**Auto** Display backlight will turn on automatically when triggered by various events e.g. Rx of signal, or pressing a key or button.

-**Squelch** Display backlight remains illuminated while the FM squelch is open or there is a valid DMR signal, and also ramains illuminated for the specified backlight timeout after the squelch has closed.
+**Squelch** Display backlight remains illuminated while the FM squelch is open or there is a valid DMR signal, and also remains illuminated for the specified backlight timeout after the squelch has closed.
 The minimum timeout period in this mode is 5 seconds.

 **Manual** Display backlight is toggled on and off by pressing the **Black** button (SK1)